 Licenses.

 License to Solar Owner during Term.
-During the Term, Homeowner grants to Solar Owner a non-exclusive license to access, enter onto, cross and perform work on the Property, whether above, on or below ground, solely in furtherance of the Permitted Use (the “Licensed Property”), provided that such use of the Property and placement of equipment does not unreasonably interfere with the use of the Property by the Homeowner, its residents, agents, contractors, invitees, or employees (the “Solar Owner Entities”).
+During the Term, Homeowner grants to Solar Owner a non-exclusive license to access, enter onto, cross, and perform work on the Property, whether above, on, or below ground, solely in furtherance of the Permitted Use (the “Licensed Property”), provided that such use of the Property and placement of equipment does not unreasonably interfere with the use of the Property by the Homeowner, its residents, agents, contractors, invitees, or employees (the “Solar Owner Entities”).
 The area of the Licensed Property is defined in Exhibit B.

 Access Rules.
 Solar Owner may access the Premises (and the Property to the extent necessary, as outlined herein) between 8:00 AM and 8:00 PM EST in connection with the Permitted Use, or at other times when granted such access by the Homeowner.